nexus-dock/nexus-dock.github.io/_pages/discover.md

 ### Run it Everywhere

-The Nexus App is hosted on a Content Delivery Network and run in browser.
+The Nexus App is hosted on a Content Delivery Network and runs in-browser.
 It can be embedded in any html page.

 ### Shapeshift Anything